fgn/pirborg/README.md

     )
 ```

-### 2) Partition into **sections** (start of structure)
+### 2) Factor into **sections** (start of structure)
-Now we partition the prompt into subsections.
-We do this by hand now but this could also have been done by a downstream optimizier, issuing a `split` operator.
+We now factor the prompt into named sections.
+This refactor is shown manually, but a downstream optimizer MAY perform the same semantics‑preserving transformation by applying section.split, which carves out contiguous spans into new sections and replaces them with emit.section at the original call sites—without altering the frozen format contract.

 ```python
 with program("readme.blob_to_blocks.v2"):